GiggleLiu/tutorial-tensornetwork/tnet.typ

   (A * B) * C = (A * C) * B = (C * B) * A, \
   A * (B * C) = B * (A * C) = C * (B * A),
 $
-where we slightly abuse the notation ``$*$'' to denote the tensor contraction, and $A, B, C$ are the sub-networks to be contracted.
+where $A, B, C$ are the sub-networks to be contracted.
 Due to the commutative property of the tensor contraction, such transformations do not change the result of the contraction.
 Even through these transformations are simple, all possible contraction orders can be reached from any initial contraction order.
 The local search method starts from a random contraction tree.